Azure/azure-relay/samples/hybrid-connections/dotnet/simple-websocket/README.md

 whereby the arguments are as follows:

-* [ns] - fully qualified domain name for the Service Bus namespace, eg. contoso.servicebus.windows.net
+* [ns] - fully qualified domain name for the Azure Relay namespace, eg. contoso.servicebus.windows.net
 * [hc] - name of a previously configured Hybrid Connection (see [main README](../../README.md))
 * [keyname] - name of a SAS rule that confers the required right(s).
 "Listen" is required for the server, "Send" is required for the client.
 The default management rule confers both.